-With its iconic three waterfalls, Niagara Falls is a fairyland that straddles the USA-Canada border, dividing the area into the Canadian and American sides.
+With its iconic three waterfalls, Niagara Falls is a fairyland straddles the USA-Canada border, dividing the area into the Canadian and American sides.
 The American side is less crowded than the Canadian.
 Let us explore the top things to do in Niagara Falls, New York.

 Where is Niagara Falls, New York, Located?